KWeatherwalks/KWeatherwalks/README.md

 # 👋 Hi, I'm Kevin
 I'm a mathematics enthusiast who likes to build things.
 Currently enrolled in Lambda School's DS22 data science cohort.
-I'm also eager to begin a career in tech.
+Eager to begin a career using tech for good.
 I like data science and statistics.
 If you're a data-sci learner and need some help with understanding the math in these areas, I can help!
 Reach out to me on Twitter [@kweatherwalks](https://twitter.com/kweatherwalks)
 I'm always learning and I want to help others learn more too.